artbyoscar/EdgeFormer/README.md

   - Successfully profiled HP Envy performance characteristics
   - Generated comprehensive visualization comparing device performance
   - Identified optimization opportunities for different hardware profiles

+### 🔧 Current Issues to Fix:

+* **EdgeFormer Device Attribute Missing**:
+  - Text generation in the Online Training Demo is failing with `'EdgeFormer' object has no attribute 'device'` error
+  - Need to update the EdgeFormer class to properly expose the device attribute consistently
+  - This issue affects text generation capabilities in several demos

+* **LIMO Training Pipeline NLTK Dependencies**:
+  - The LIMO dataset curation requires additional NLTK packages beyond 'punkt'
+  - Need to identify and install the correct NLTK dependencies (likely 'punkt_tab')
+  - Modify the curation script to handle missing dependencies more gracefully

+* **Unified Features Demo Text Generation Issues**:
+  - The unified features demo is generating corrupted text output
+  - May be related to tokenizer or model weight initialization
+  - Further investigation needed to determine the root cause

 ### 🔄 Next Steps (Phase 1):